akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ---

-## Chapter 7 — The oak doors crashed, and the music died
+## Chapter 7 ⬩ The oak doors crashed, and the music died

 The great oak doors of Rockingham’s hunting lodge crashed inward.
-Every head in the hall snapped toward the sound.
+Every head in the hall snapped towards the sound.
 Conversation and music died.
 Meal preparation paused.
 Even the hounds by the hearth flattened their ears.

 Henry, King of the English, Duke of the Normans, stood in the threshold.